PaperPrototype/Course-Guidebook/README.md

 Crux3D courses are written in a blog-post style, with a few guidelines and restrictions layed out in these documents.

 # Repositiory Layout
-The folder "The Rant" is mostly me ranting and other non-essential stuff.
+The folder "Book" is mostly me ranting and other non-essential stuff.

 The folder "Guides" is the stuff you need to read!
 It contains rules and guides on how to make / structure courses.